ROZ32/pythonScraper/README.rst

         iframe: '<iframe src="https://www.youtube.com/embed/dQw4w9WgXcQ" height="720" width="1280"></iframe>'
     }
-This is on `GitHub <https://github.com/ROZ32/pythonScraper>`__ so let me know if I've b0rked it somewhere.
+This is on `GitHub <https://github.com/ROZ32/pythonScraper>`__ so let me know if I've broked it somewhere.

 Stuff used to make this:
 ~~~~~~~~~~~~~~~~~~~~~~~~